pyeventsourcing/eventsourcing/docs/topics/persistence.rst

 Compression
 ===========

+A compressor can be used to reduce the size of stored events.

 The Python ``zlib`` module can be used to compress and decompress the state of stored events.
 The size of the state of a compressed and encrypted stored event will be less than size of the state of